British Pakistanis: Economics

 Location has had a great impact on the success of British Pakistanis.
 The existence of a North-South divide leaves those in the north of England economically depressed, although there is a small concentration of more highly educated Pakistanis living in the suburbs of Greater Manchester and London, as some Pakistani immigrants have taken advantage of the trading opportunities and entrepreneurial environment which exist in major UK cities.
 Material deprivation and under-performing schools of the inner city have impeded social mobility for many Azad Kashmiris.

 British Pakistanis based in large cities have found making the transition into the professional middle class easier than those based in peripheral towns.
 This is because cities like London, Manchester, Leeds, Liverpool, Newcastle, Glasgow and Oxford have provided a more economically encouraging environment than the small towns in Lancashire and Yorkshire.

 On the other hand, the decline in the British textile boom brought about economic disparities for Pakistanis who worked and settled in the smaller mill towns following the 1960s, with properties failing to appreciate enough and incomes having shrunk.

 Most of the initial funds for entrepreneurial activities were historically collected by workers in food processing and clothing factories.
 The funds were often given a boost by wives saving "pin money" and interest-free loans exchanged between fellow migrants.
 By the 1980s, British Pakistanis began dominating the ethnic and halal food businesses, Indian restaurants, Asian fabric shops, and travel agencies.
 Other Pakistanis secured ownership of textile manufacturing or wholesale businesses and took advantage of cheap family labour.
 The once multimillion-pound company Joe Bloggs is an example.

 Clothing imports from Southeast Asia began to affect the financial success of these mill-owning Pakistanis in the 1990s.
 However, some Pakistani families based in the major cities managed to buck this trend by selling or renting out units in their former factories.

-In the housing rental market, Pakistani landlords first rented out rooms to incoming migrants, who were mostly Pakistani themselves.
-As these renters settled in Britain and prospered to the point where they could afford to buy their own homes, non-Asian university students became these landlords' main potential customers.
-By 2000, several British Pakistanis had established low-cost rental properties throughout England.
-Aneel Mussarat is an example of a property millionaire.
-His company, MCR Property Group, specialises in renting apartments to university students in Manchester and Liverpool.

-British Pakistanis are most likely to live in owner-occupied Victorian terraced houses of the inner city.
-In the increasing suburban movement amongst Pakistanis living in Britain, this trend is most conspicuous among children of Pakistani immigrants.
-Pakistanis tend to place a strong emphasis on owning their own home and have one of the highest rates of home ownership in the UK at 73%, slightly higher than that of the White British population.